All press releases

 Evaluation for Additional Wildlife Protection Fencing Approved

-wildlife fenceThe Boards of Directors for the Foothill/Eastern Transportation Corridor Agency (F/ETCA) and San Joaquin Hills Transportation Corridor Agency (SJHTCA) approved contract amendments with the University of California, Davis Wildlife Health Center, allowing UC Davis to provide wildlife protection fencing evaluation services for both Agencies.
+Wildlife FenceThe Boards of Directors for the Foothill/Eastern Transportation Corridor Agency (F/ETCA) and San Joaquin Hills Transportation Corridor Agency (SJHTCA) approved contract amendments with the University of California, Davis Wildlife Health Center, allowing UC Davis to provide wildlife protection fencing evaluation services for both Agencies.
 New studies will evaluate opportunities for future wildlife fencing along State Routes (SR) 73, 133, 261, and additional segments on SR 241.

 In 2016, the F/ETCA completed the SR 241 Wildlife Protection Fencing Project, installing 12 miles of wildlife protection fencing on both sides of the SR 241 north leg between Chapman Avenue and SR 91.
 The award-winning fencing has worked exceptionally well in reducing wildlife-vehicle collisions and now serves as an international model that others seek to emulate.